snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION_AND_DELIVERY.md

 - Build Step - a task to be executed (for instance, `npm run build`)
 - Build - a process that executes list of build steps
 - Build Chain - a process that refers to several build processes as a single pipeline
-- Build Configuration - a collection of settings that define the build process
+- Build Configuration - a collection of settings that define the build process (which means, build is the actual instance of these configurations)
 - Composite Build Configuration - a type of build configuration that aggregates results from several build processes, which could be executed in parallel
 - Project - a collection of build configurations (a project could be contained inside another project)